How To Keep Your Belongings Safe While in Storage

 Whether you need to take advantage of short-term storage during a move or long-term storage when downsizing to a smaller house, you want to know your belongings are safe while in storage.
-To avoid theft, damage, and other problems—follow these tips.
+Follow these tips to avoid theft, damage, and other problems.

 Choose a Safe, Secure Storage Facility